iobis/edna-expeditions/README.md

 # edna-expeditions

 This is the technical documentation for the eDNA Expeditions project.
+Data processing for eDNA Expeditions is organized in a number of public GitHub repositories that are linked together as follows:

 ![dataflow](data_flow.drawio.png)

+## Data access

+Data are available at different levels of data processing:

+- **Raw sequence** data will be made available later.
+- A selection of files are available straight from the bioinformatics pipeline at [pacman-pipeline-results](https://github.com/iobis/pacman-pipeline-results).
+This includes **vsearch results, RDP classifier results, and Darwin Core tables by site and marker**.
+- These individual datasets are combined together with sample metadata into an **integrated Darwin Core dataset** available at [edna-results](https://github.com/iobis/edna-results).

 ## Repositories
 ### Data flow